appgpk/Porfolio/README.md

 Welcome to my data and research portfolio.
 Here I present selected projects related to **data analysis, causal inference, experimental economics, and business analytics**.

+Most of the projects presented here are **academic research projects**.
+However, they still showcase the analytical and technical skills I use when working with data.

+In addition to the projects listed here, I have worked on other unpublished projects such as:
+- Solving macroeconomic models using **Dynare**
+- Programming **genetic algorithms**

+If you are primarily interested in my **business analytics projects**, please scroll down to the end of the page.

 ---

 # Political Economy